 ---Academic Common Market helps families statewide afford college---

 (Wilmington, De.)
-If your major is not offered at the University of Delaware or Delaware State University, you may be eligible for in-state tuition rates at more than 100 southern public colleges that participate in the Academic Common Market (ACM).
-Last year, Delaware residents who enrolled in undergraduate programs such as athletic coaching education at West Virginia University, speech-language pathology at Towson University or architecture at the University of Maryland saved an average of $12,320 in tuition costs.
+If your major is not offered at the University of Delaware or Delaware State University, you may be eligible for in-state tuition rates at more than 160 southern public colleges that participate in the Academic Common Market (ACM).
+Last year, Delaware residents enrolled in programs such as athletic coaching education at West Virginia University, speech-language pathology at Towson University, and architecture at the University of Maryland saved an average of $11,725 in tuition costs.

 In addition to the ACM campus-based programs, the ACM/Electronic Campus offers distance learning opportunities.
-There are currently three undergraduate and 22 graduate-level degree programs available to Delaware residents.
-Working adults pursuing degrees such as a bachelor of science in dental hygiene, master of library science or nursing informatics, or doctorate of nursing practice can complete their degree and receive the ACM tuition savings while remaining employed in their current job.
+There are currently three undergraduate and 20 graduate-level degree programs available to Delaware residents.
+Working adults pursuing degrees such as a bachelor of science in dental hygiene, master of library science, master of pharmaceutical and biomedical regulatory affairs, or doctorate of nursing practice can complete their degree and receive the ACM tuition savings while remaining employed in their current job.
 (North Carolina and Texas do not participate in the ACM/EC).

 SREB is the nation’s first interstate compact for education.
 Founded in 1948 by southern leaders in business, education and government, SREB works to improve every aspect of education from early childhood to doctoral degrees and beyond.
 More than 2,000 students in the 16 member states are certified each year for the ACM.